RRDito/Dota-Fantasy-Database/README.md

 A Database Manager of Fantasy points from Dota 2 pro matches featured in Liquipedia

 ## Main Menu:
 This script is the starting point of the app when built.
-From here you can access the Database Manager window and the Check Fantasy window.
+From here you can access the Database Manager window and the Check Performances window.

 - ### Database Manager:
 Scraps information from Liquipedia and OpenDota pages